yannc21/k8s-app/README.md

 * for Xray, change the policy name in `watch.json`

-> if you want to change the repo names (created during the pipelines), edit `repo.yaml`
+> if you want to change the repo names (created during the pipelines), edit `repo.yaml` and adapt accordingly the pipelines environment variables

 > naming conventions for variables :
 > * `envVar*` for environment variables